nickfargo/state/README.md

 * [**Guards**](#concepts--guards) may be applied [to a state](#concepts--state-guards) to govern its viability as a transition target, dependent on the outgoing state and any other conditions that may be defined.
 Likewise guards may also be included [in transition expressions](#concepts--transition-guards), where they are used to select a particular transition to execute.
 Guards are evaluated as predicates if supplied as functions, or as boolean values otherwise.

+* [**History**](#concepts--history) — A state marked with the `history` attribute will keep a **history** of its own *internal state*.
+This includes a record of the states within its domain that have been current or active, which, if the state or any of its descendants are also `mutable`, is interspersed with a record of the mutations the state has undergone.
+The history can be traversed backward and forward, causing the object to transition to a previously or subsequently held internal state.

 * * *

 *Return to: [**Overview**](#overview)  <  [top](#top)*